SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/docs/google-web-risk-demo-setup.md

 ## 8. Keep or Delete the Key

-If installation will begin soon, leave the restricted key in the password manager until the installer prompts for it.
+If implementation will begin soon, leave the restricted key in the password manager until the installer is ready.

 If the experiment is finished: